 Bosnia and Herzegovina qualified for the 2014 FIFA World Cup, as winners of UEFA Group G. This was the first time they appeared at a major tournament as an independent nation.
 They won one game, against Iran, but did not progress from the group stage.

-Bosnia and Herzegovina have also qualified for the 2026 FIFA World Cup.
+Bosnia and Herzegovina then qualified for the 2026 FIFA World Cup, where they reached the Round of 32 for the first time.

 2014